ABOUT US

 * You can scroll to the left and right.

-Fee | Description |
+Fee Description

-Management Fee I | The amount obtained by multiplying "total assets" by 0.45% (pro rata daily amounts shall be calculated on the basis of 365 days per year; amounts less than one yen shall be rounded down) |
+Management Fee I The amount obtained by multiplying Total Assets by 0.45% (pro rata monthly amounts shall be calculated on the basis of 12 months in a calendar year; rounding down amounts less than one yen)

-Management Fee II | The amount obtained by multiplying "net income before deduction of Management Fee II"* by 5.5% (amounts less than one yen shall be rounded down) * The "net income before deduction of Management Fee II" means the amount obtained by adding goodwill amortization cost to, and deducting gain on negative goodwill from income before income tastes (before deduction of Management Fee II and non-deductible consumption tastes on Management Fee II) and after compensation of loss carried forward (if any) |
+* Net Income Before Deduction of Management Fee II refers to the amount obtained by adding goodwill amortization cost and deducting gain on negative goodwill from net income before taxes (but before deduction of Management Fee II and non-deductible consumption taxes on Management Fee II), and after compensation of loss carried forward, if any

-Acquisition Fee | In the event that specified assets have been acquired, the amount obtained by multiplying the "acquisition price" by 1.0% (maximum)
+Acquisition Fee In the event where a specified asset has been acquired, the amount obtained by multiplying the Acquisition Price by 1.0% (maximum)

-* Or, 0.5% (maximum) in the event that the acquisition is from a stakeholder or other such party |
+* 0.5% (maximum) in the event the acquisition is from a related party

-Sales Fee | In the event of disposition of specified assets, The amount obtained by multiplying the "disposition price" (the disposition price in the event of sale, or the price of the asset disposed of by way of exchange provided in the exchange agreement in the event of exchange) by 1.0% (maximum)
+Sales Fee In the event where a specified asset has been disposed, the amount obtained by multiplying the Disposition Price (the disposition price in the event of sale, or in the event of an exchange, the sale price stated in the exchange agreement of the asset being disposed of) by 1.0% (maximum)

-* 0.5% (maximum) in the event that the sale involves transfer to a stakeholder or other such party |
+* 0.5% (maximum) in the event the disposition is to a related party

 *For further details, refer to the Articles of Incorporation of Nomura Real Estate Master Fund, Inc.